 Yes, this is a core skill for an SME in my opinion

 What has video got to do with digital marketing?
-Well the answer to that is look around you.
-Video is everywhere.
+Well the answer to this is look around you.
+Video is everywhere!
 It s how people now want to see you and your product offering.
 It’s all about trust and evidence.
 Look at the popularity of video platforms such as Tik Tok and YouTube.

-Google of course are driving this with their purchase of YouTube in 2006
+Google of course is driving this with their purchase of YouTube in 2006

 If you get ranked on YouTube then you are effectively using the Google algorithm to achieve your position.
 You should also take note of this fact: more people have websites than they do YouTube channels, making it easier for you to reach the summit of Google through video.